 Setting and Atmosphere

 Think rustic-but-trendy blues club somewhere along the Mississippi river, maybe St. louis. it's dark except for outside patios and a second-story terrace, with hardwood floors, small, intimate tables, and indirect lighting.
+The walls feature a fantastic collection of American folk artists, some of whom (such as Missionary Mary Proctor) have works that hang in prestigious museums.

 Requires Credit Card to Reserve: